vaibhav071104/smart-research-project/README.md

 5.FOR VIEWING THE SNOWBALLING REFERENCES YOU CAN COPY PASTE THE PAPER IDS WHICH CONSISTS OF LETTERS AND NUMBERS AT THE END OF THE URL OF THE PAPER

+# FOR STARTING YOUR REDIS DB

+1.cd  smart-research-project-main

+2.sudo nano /etc/redis/redis.conf
+# enter this
+bind 127.0.0.1
+port 6379

+3.sudo systemctl start redis

+4. for checking the status
+ sudo systemctl status redis

+# FOR VIEWING YOU CACHE STORED IN REDIS DB

+1.cd  smart-research-project-main
+2. docker exec -it redis redis-cli

 # backend

 This project is a FastAPI-based application that allows users to search for research papers and get topic suggestions using the Semantic Scholar API.